nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/install_conda_tutorial.md

 ## Installation considerations

-Whether you're installing conda on your own computer, a cloud instance, or high performance computer server, you'll need to consider the following:
+Whether you're installing conda on your own computer, a cloud instance, or high performance computer (HPC) server, you'll need to consider the following:

 1. Conda installer: [Miniconda](https://docs.conda.io/en/latest/miniconda.html) vs [Anaconda](https://www.anaconda.com/products/individual)
     - Both are free versions with Miniconda being the light weight version

     ![](./conda-imgs/mini-ana-conda.png "miniconda vs anaconda")

-3. OS: Windows, MacOS, Linux
+3. Operating system: Windows, MacOS, Linux
 4. Bit-count: 32 vs 64-bit
-    - macOS is 64-bit only
+    - MacOS is 64-bit only
 6. Python version for root environment (2.x vs 3.x)
-    - version 3.x is the default option since it is newer
+    - version 3.x is the default option (we recommend this!)
-    - choose 2.7 version if you have mostly 2.7 code or use packages that do not have a 3.x version (but keep in mind that python 2.x [sunsetted](https://www.python.org/doc/sunset-python-2/))
+    - choose 2.7 version if you have mostly 2.7 code or use packages that do not have a 3.x version (but keep in mind that python 2.x [is no longer being maintained](https://www.python.org/doc/sunset-python-2/))

 Conda can be installed via Miniconda (a smaller more efficient package) or Anaconda (the full installation of conda).
-This tutorial is a walk-through with Miniconda.
+This tutorial is a walk-through with Miniconda for MacOS.
 From the conda website:

 > "Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 Use the conda install command to install 720+ additional conda packages from the Anaconda repository."